Can people with no sexual experience have an STI?

 HSV-I -- oral herpes -- is most commonly transmitted non-sexually, and most people who have it contract it in childhood.
 Oral herpes can be transmitted between those two people, orally or genitally.
 Given how many people have oral herpes, that is a considerable risk.
 But most people with oral herpes have had cold sores (the most common symptom of HSV-I) at some point, and if they don't know if they have, could certainly ask a parent if they remember them ever having one.
 As well, even if Herpes is transmitted, while it certainly is an inconvenience and no one wants it, in most people, it also is not likely to cause any serious health problems.

 Some other sexually transmitted infections can be transmitted nonsexually.
-For example, while in many areas, most women are now being screened for HIV with their pregnancies, and many children getting regular health care will be tested for infections they could have acquired through their mothers well before their teen years, HIV can be transmitted through breast milk, so some people get HIV that way.
+For example, while in many areas, most pregnant people are now being screened for HIV with their pregnancies, and many children getting regular health care will be tested for infections they could have acquired through their mothers well before their teen years, HIV can be transmitted through breast milk, so some people get HIV that way.
 HIV can also be transmitted through intravenous drug use or the use of a dirty needle (like with tattooing or piercing), as is also the case with Hepatitis.
 Pubic lice -- often colloquially called "crabs" -- and trichomoniasis are STIs that are often also transmitted through casual contact, like by sharing damp towels with someone who has one of those, rather than just through sexual contact.